autarch/blog.urth.org/content/posts/2009-11-27-want-good-tools-break-your-problems-down.md

 ## Comments

 **Zbigniew Lukasiak, on 2009-11-28 05:41, said:**
 On a bigger scale I like to view CPAN as this kind of 'small pieces loosely joined' attitude.
-Nothingmuch also had a few interesting points in this subject: <a href="http://blog.woobling.org/2009/07/reducing-scope.html" rel="nofollow ugc">http://blog.woobling.org/2009/07/reducing-scope.html</a>
+Nothingmuch also had a few interesting points in this subject: <http://blog.woobling.org/2009/07/reducing-scope.html>

 **xilun, on 2009-11-29 18:19, said:**
 Not only this is a good design, this is indeed a classic design, and even a must for people dealing with compilers (format conversion is similar to a simple compilation).
 I encourage people to read the dragon book.